 Bubba Smith was an All American football player at Michigan State.
 He is one of only three players from that program to have his jersey number retired.
 Following his collegiate career, he was the #1 overall pick of the 1967 NFL draft.
 He played for three NFL teams (the Colts, the Raiders, and the Oilers) during his successful nine-year career, winning a Super Bowl title with the Colts in 1970.

 When his NFL days were finished, Smith eased into acting and landed several minor roles in television shows and movies.
 For example, if you remember the campy Police Academy movies from the 1980s, his 6’7 height made him a natural to play Officer Moses Hightower.
-Still, Smith became best known as an actor for a couple of Miller Lite beer commercials in which he played himself.
+Actually though, Smith became well known as an actor because of a couple of Miller Lite beer commercials in which he played himself.

 Interestingly, the ironic thing about Bubba Smith selling beer was the fact that he didn’t even drink it.
 He never did.
 To him, the commercials were nothing more than harmless ways to make some money, keep his name in the spotlight, and hang out with some of his jock friends.
 He really didn’t understand the national effect his commercials were having.

 That changed, though, on a day when Smith returned to his alma mater of Michigan State to serve as the grand marshal of the homecoming parade.
 There he was, riding in the backseat of a convertible, waving to throngs of Michigan State fans as the car made its way down the street.
 People on both sides of the street were yelling at him, but they weren’t yelling, “Go, State, go” or anything of that sort.
 The fans on one side of the street were yelling, “Tastes great,” and the fans on the other side were yelling, “Less filling.”

 Things only got worse when Smith arrived at the stadium for the homecoming game.
 As he later recalled,